-As I am keeping the bathroom suite quite neutral, I’m going to add colour and a bit of pattern to the walls.
-I knew I wanted to put panelling up in the bathroom (I wanted to do this in our last bathroom, but for some reason builders said it wasn’t possible.
+As I am keeping the bathroom suite quite neutral, I’m going to add color and a bit of pattern to the walls.
+I knew I wanted to put paneling up in the bathroom (I wanted to do this in our last bathroom, but for some reason, builders said it wasn’t possible.

-I just think they didn’t want the extra work!) and was one of the reasons why I wanted a stand along roll top bath so I can run the panelling behind it.
+I just think they didn’t want the extra work and that was one of the reasons why I wanted a stand-alone roll-top bath so I could run the paneling behind it.